For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 I’ve never been one for putting everything in my phone.
 I still use a traditional written calendar and prefer to view all reservations and bookings on paper.
 I print out all documents related to the trip before I leave.
 It’s much easier to reach in your bag for a confirmation number, phone number or address than it is to search through hundreds of emails.
 When you’re looking for it, it’s right there at the ready.

-#5 Always Dress in Layers
+#5 Dress in Layers

 You know the saying, cold flights lead to warmer destinations.
 Well I’m not sure it’s a saying but it should be!
 Temperatures fluctuate rapidly while traveling — it’s cold then hot then cold again.
 Dressing in layers is the way to go.
-For me that means a t-shirt with a pullover or sweater and a blazer.
+For me that means a t-shirt with a pullover or sweater or perhaps a blazer.
 For Pat that means a t-shirt, shirt and pullover.
 It’s always easier to throw your sweater in the back seat or around your shoulders, then it is to be uncomfortable the entire journey.